willchernoff/roast_with_herb_rub/README.md

 # Want to make an amazingly delicious roast?
 Me too!
 Let's do it together.
-Let's fork our way to a delicious meal.
+Let's fork our way to one hell of a delicious meal.

 # Recipe: roast_with_herb_rub
 Recipe: Herb Encrusted Beef Roast